riccardotrinchieri/auto-i18n/README.md

 }
 ```

-> **Note:** We need this wrapper to the original **useTranslationsNextIntl** and **getTranslations** since, at the best of my knowledge, the library does not allow customization of the **key separator** and simply uses "." which will not work with this package that requires key separtor to be "-->" , in addition, this prevent "." from being used in the translation key which is not optimal in the setup of this package.
-To avoid this limitation the wrapper function threats "$dot" as "." so you may write "$dot" insted of "." in the translation key.
-(This of course comes with a small overhead)
+> **Note:** We need this wrapper for the original **useTranslationsNextIntl** and **getTranslations** since, to the best of my knowledge, the library does not allow customization of the **key separator** and simply uses "." which will not work with this package that requires the key separator to be "-->".
+Additionally, this prevents "." from being used in the translation key, which is not optimal in the setup of this package.
+To avoid this limitation, the wrapper function treats "$dot" as ".", so you may write "$dot" instead of "." in the translation key.
+(This, of course, comes with a small overhead)

 ```javascript
 /*api.ts*/